Around Whorlton and Swainby

 With the church on your left, walk down the village street to the right of the stream.
 Continue walking past a sign that says 'Unsuitable for Buses and Coaches' and go straight ahead uphill.
 As the road bends to the right, bear left up the track that lies ahead.

 Go through a gate and turn left to join the waymarkers for the Cleveland Way.
 Walk through the woodland, turning left just after a seat, down to a gate.
 The footpath goes downhill to another gate into woodland.
-Cross the stream on the footbridge to reach a lane, with another footbridge, over Scugdale Beck.
+Turn left at the sign and cross the stream on the footbridge to reach a lane, with another footbridge, over Scugdale Beck.

 Follow the lane past Hollin Hill Farm to a T-junction with a post box.
 Cross the lane and go through a Cleveland Way-signed gate.
 Walk up the path beside woodland to a gate (there's a view of the valley from this ridge).

-The path beyond bends right to a gate and goes onto a paved track, climbing steeply in the wood.
+The path beyond bends and at a junction of paths, bear right to a gate and goes onto a paved track, climbing steeply in the wood.
 Go straight ahead at a crossing track to another gate, and continue to follow the paved path through a gate up to the heather moorland.
 After the first summit the path descends beyond a large and a small cairn into a dip.
 Where the paved path ends, take a narrow path off to the left, down through the heather.

 After about 100yds (91m) you will reach a concrete post.
 Bear left and follow the narrow path down a ridge between gullies, descending to a signpost.
 Go straight on, eventually going over a spoil heap to reach a gate on your right.